MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOptions.md

 ##### drop_main

-logical value.
+bool value.
 If True, main-effect terms are dropped before their interactions.